-The most popular spending categories for the everyday family is typically gas and groceries.
-Because of this, I am constantly asked the best credit card to earn points/miles or even cash back on these hefty purchases.
+The most popular spending categories for the everyday family is typically gas and grocery purchases.
+Because of this, I am constantly asked my favorite credit card to earn points/miles or even cash back on these hefty purchases.

-So here are some of the best credit cards that will satisfy both of these two categories combined (gas and groceries).
-Let’s assume the average family spends $150 on groceries a week ($7,800/year) and $50 on gas a week ($2,600/year).
+So here are some of my favorite credit cards that will satisfy both of these two categories combined.
+Let’s assume the average family spends $150 at U.S. supermarkets a week ($7,800/year) and $50 at U.S. gas stations a week ($2,600/year).
 Of course, your situation might differ, so make sure to adjust my math below based on your families budget.

 - If you want to compare it to the no annual fee version of this card, you’ll see that paying the annual fee will actually net you more money over the course of the year, even when taking into consideration the $95 fee.
-With the no-annual fee American Express Blue Cash Everyday, you’ll receive 3% cash back on groceries and 2% cash back at U.S. gas stations.
-This means you’ll get a maximum of $198 back on your groceries and $52 back at gas stations, for a maximum total of $250.
+With the no-annual fee Blue Cash Everyday® Card from American Express, you’ll receive 3% cash back at U.S. supermarkets and 2% cash back at U.S. gas stations.
+Again, the increased cash back at U.S. supermarkets is up to $6,000 per year, then 1% cash back).
+This means you’ll get a maximum of $198 back at U.S. supermarkets and $52 back at U.S. gas stations, for a maximum total of $250.
 With the fee-based version of this card from above, you’ll get $206 more back, which more then makes up for the annual fee!
 Value = $205/year maximum

-- American Express Everyday Preferred: You’ll earn 3x points on groceries (up to $6,00 spend a year) and 2x points at U.S. gas stations.
+- The Amex EveryDay® Preferred Credit Card from American Express: You’ll earn 3x points at U.S. supermarkets (up to $6,00 spend a year, then 1x) and 2x points at U.S. gas stations.
 But, if you make 30+ purchases in a billing cycle (on all purchases combined), you’ll get a 50% bonus on all points earned.
-Assuming, this can easily be done, that means you’ll earn 4.5x points on groceries and 3x points at U.S. gas stations.
+Assuming, this can easily be done, that means you’ll earn 4.5x points at U.S. supermarkets and 3x points at U.S. gas stations.
 This will earn you Membership Reward points which I personally value at about 1.7 cents per point.
-With the average family spend, you’ll earn an estimated 29,700 points on grocery purchases and 7,800 points by filling up your gas tank, for a total of 37,500.
+With the average family spend, you’ll earn an estimated 29,700 points at U.S. supermarkets and 7,800 points by filling up your gas tank at U.S. gas stations, for a total of 37,500.
 From a dollar perspective, this can be valued at an estimated amount of $638 over the course of the year.
 Although, if you are really looking for just cash back and not utilizing the points earned for travel, you’ll earn 1% cash back, which equals $375.
-This card does come with a $95/year annual fee.
+This card does come with a $95 a year annual fee. *Terms Apply.
 Estimated value = $543/year (for earning Membership Reward points); OR $365/year (for earning cash back)

-Both are great options on maximizing your purchases on gas and at grocery stores.
+Both are great options on maximizing your purchases on gas and grocery purchases.
 Remember, the main differences between the Amex Blue Cash and Amex Everyday is that with the Amex Blue Cash you only have the option of cash back where the Amex Everyday gives you some more flexibility as you are earning Membership Reward points.
 Membership Reward points allow you to transfer your points to partner programs (where you can potentially get a higher value out of your points) or cash out your points for pure cash.
-Both are also capped at earning the bonus points on groceries and both will allow you to take advantage of the awesome Amex Offers.
+Both are also capped at earning the bonus points at U.S. supermarkets and both will allow you to take advantage of the awesome Amex Offers.